 The dog beach is not a large area but it’s big enough for dogs to have a good time.
 Compared to the main beach area, it’s less sandy but surprisingly peaceful – we even met some humans without dogs who said they regularly choose to come to that part of the beach to sunbathe despite not owning a dog as it’s so much quieter.

-We did see the same signs we had seen earlier on the main beach but it didn’t seem to stop dogs or humans from cooling off.
+We did see the same signs we had seen earlier on the main beach regarding swimming.

-As usual, Belinha defied her Brazilian roots and didn’t want to go for a swim but was happy to enjoy the sand a safe distance from the water.
+As usual, Belinha defied her Brazilian roots and didn’t want to go near the water but was happy to enjoy the sand a safe distance away.